On Shimura's isomorphism and $(\Gamma, G)$-bundles on the upper-half plane

-The previous picture is completed after one notices it is possible to associate, in a natural and injective way, an irreducible complex representation $\chi:\Ga\to G$ to a pair consisting of an irreducible representation $\rho:\Ga\to U$, and an element $\Phi\in\mathfrak{S}_{2}(\Gamma,\Ad\rho)$ (see section \ref{section:deformation}), in such a way that the $(\Ga,G)$-bundles over $\HH$ induced by $\chi$ and $\rho$ are equivalent.\footnote{A word of caution: $\chi$ \emph{is not the same} than the induced representation considered in the study of harmonic metrics when $G=\GL(r,\CC)$.} We refer to such correspondence as the \emph{Narasimhan-Mehta-Seshadri map}.
+The two previous pictures get connected after one notices it is possible to associate, in a natural and injective way, an irreducible complex representation $\chi:\Ga\to G$ to a pair consisting of an irreducible representation $\rho:\Ga\to U$, and an element $\Phi\in\mathfrak{S}_{2}(\Gamma,\Ad\rho)$ (see section \ref{section:deformation}), in such a way that the $(\Ga,G)$-bundles over $\HH$ induced by $\chi$ and $\rho$ are holomorphically equivalent, although equipped with nonequivalent singular flat connections.\footnote{A word of caution: $\chi$ \emph{is not the same} than the induced representation considered in the study of harmonic metrics when $G=\GL(r,\CC)$.} We refer to such correspondence as the \emph{Narasimhan-Mehta-Seshadri map}.
 Considering the zero section $s_{0}$ of the cotangent bundle $T^{*}\cN$, induces a canonical splitting

 as vector bundles over $\cN$.
 Thus, Shimura's work on parabolic cohomology \cite{Shimura71} admits a natural geometric interpretation in the previous setup (a fact observed by Goldman \cite{Gol84} for the group $\PSL$, scalar cusp forms of higher weight, and their Eichler periods).
 The main result of this work is the following theorem.